 “Being a volunteer has given me a huge confidence boost and increased my own wellbeing, knowing that I am helping others to be both physically and socially active.”

-Our Extra Time Hub runs weekly at Pride Park Stadium, every Wednesday from 10.30-11.30am, and costs £3 per session to attend (including unlimited tea and coffee!)
+Our Extra Time Hub runs bi-weekly at Pride Park Stadium, every other Wednesday from 10am until 12noon, and costs £3 per session to attend (including unlimited tea and coffee!)